-- 1 Do one of the following: - In the main Paper Catalog window, click the Add New icon. - To edit an existing catalog entry, select the entry and click the Edit button. - 2 In the New > Basic or New > Other Attributes tabs, enter information in the text fields, or click the arrow to access the drop-down menu for an attribute. - If you are editing an existing catalog entry, in the Edit > Basic or Edit > Other Attributes tabs, enter information in the text fields, or click the arrow to access the drop-down menu for an attribute
+- 1 Do one of the following: - In the main Paper Catalog window, click the Add New icon. - To edit an existing catalog entry, select the entry and click the Edit button. - 2 In the New > Basic or New > Other Attributes tabs, enter information in the text fields, or click the arrow to access the drop-down menu for an attribute.

+If you are editing an existing catalog entry, in the Edit > Basic or Edit > Other Attributes tabs, enter information in the text fields, or click the arrow to access the drop-down menu for an attribute.

-3 Click the Settings tab, and specify Feed direction by clicking either Long edge feed or Short edge feed.
+3 Click the Settings tab and specify attributes as required.

-To specify additional settings, see Specify color profile settings on page 137.
+For information about specifying color profile settings, see Specify color profile settings on page 149.